 The parties entered a consent decree in 1991, under which DCFS promised to hire additional employees to investigate child abuse and check on children in state custody.
 At the request of both sides, the Court appointed a Monitor to oversee the process and provide reports on the defendant's progress towards implementing the provisions of the decree.

 The Office of the Public Guardian, which acted as guardian ad litem for many children in DCFS custody, sought to intervene.
-The District Court (Judge Grady) repeatedly denied the motions to intervene.
+The District Court (Judge John Francis Grady) repeatedly denied the motions to intervene.
 On January 14, 1993, the U.S. Court of Appeals, Seventh Circuit (Judge Richard Dickson Cudahy) affirmed the District Court's decision.
 B.H. v.
 Murphy, 984 F.2d 196 (7th Cir.
-1993).
-The Supreme Court denied the petition for writ of certiorari on June 7, 1993.
-Murphy v.
-B.H., 508 U.S. 960 (1993).
+1993), cert. denied, 508 U.S. 960 (1993).

 In 1994, the Monitor filed a report with the Court stating that DCFS had complied with less than half of the 93 reforms stipulated in the consent decree.
 Press coverage of the Monitor's reports, public interest in the court-held status conferences, and attention from gubernatorial campaigns created an adversarial stalemate between the parties.
 As a result, the District Court held that the public did not have a right of access to status conferences between the parties.
 B.H. v.
 Ryder, 856 F. Supp.
 1285 (N.D.
 Ill.
 1994).